 - A diagnosed autoimmune disease.
 Excessive inflammation is a feature of all autoimmune diseases and is largely responsible for the symptoms common to most autoimmune conditions – pain, fatigue and poor quality sleep.
 There are 81 different confirmed autoimmune diseases, with another 20 or so suspected to be autoimmune in nature.
 That means autoimmune disease is incredibly common.
 You may not realize that your health problems are autoimmune.
 Common examples of autoimmune conditions are psoriasis, most thyroid disorders, rheumatoid arthritis and lupus.
 To understand the treatment of autoimmune conditions please see the book Healing Autoimmune Disease: A plan to help your immune system and reduce inflammation.

 - Allergies or infections.
 If you suffer with allergies, you are definitely inflamed.
 Allergies tend to produce the most obvious symptoms of inflammation – swelling, redness, itching and pain.
 The symptoms are the result of your immune response to normally harmless substances such as grass, pollen or foods.
 Infections are a very common cause of inflammation, particularly chronic infections that linger.
 Some viruses and bacteria have a habit of lingering in your body for years, chronically stimulating your immune system while also releasing toxins into your bloodstream.
 Examples include hepatitis, Epstein barr virus, herpes viruses and parasitic gut infections.
-Chronic infections put an enormous strain on your immune system and liver; therefore it is very important to strengthen your immune system to improve your chances of clearing the infection.
-See the information in my bird flu book, which provides advice on fighting all types of infections.
+Chronic infections put an enormous strain on your immune system and liver; therefore it is very important to strengthen your immune system to improve your chances of clearing the infection with clear instructions are contained in my book, Bird Flu Virus - Your Personal Survival Guide.

 Natural ways of reducing inflammation